 The idea of the construction of the Cathedral appeared at George Washington`s head in 1791.
 But only in 100 years have people managed to bring the idea to life.
 The construction of the church began with a special cornerstone brought from Palestine (Bethlehem) and inserted into the granite “frame”.

 At the moment, Washington National Cathedral is not only a beautiful sight but also one of the most important social as well as religious centers in the country.

 National Gallery of Art

-Washington has one of the richest galleries, which boasts of a unique collection of several works of art from around the world: the sixteenth, seventeenth and eighteenth centuries.
+Washington has one of the richest galleries, which boasts of a unique collection of several works of art from around the world: the sixteenth, seventeenth, and eighteenth centuries.
 This is one of the few places in North America where you can observe a diverse collection.

 The gallery complex consists of two buildings – the East and West, which are connected by quite a spacious underground channel.
-The Eastern structure resembles two connected prism and the Western one is like the Pantheon and performed in the style of neoclassicism.
-This building is adjacent to sculpture garden area of about 25,000 square meters.
+The Eastern structure resembles two connected prisms and the Western one is like the Pantheon and performed in the style of neoclassicism.
+This building is adjacent to a sculpture garden area of about 25,000 square meters.

 Presently, the gallery houses more than 1,200 paintings of famous talented artists, a huge variety of sculptures from the Middle Ages and the 19th century, and many other works of art.

 The memory of the tragedy that befell the Jewish people who suffered from the Nazis and their supporters is preserved not only in those countries where Jews were destroyed but in many others.
 The United States is no exception.
 In Washington, there is a large Holocaust Memorial Museum, whose main task is to pay tribute to the millions of people who lost their lives.
 The museum also collects all the documents related to the Holocaust.